Connect to Azure SQL Database using Microsoft Entra ID

 Microsoft Entra MFA

-To connect with Microsoft Entra MFA:
+To connect using Microsoft Entra MFA:

-1. On the General tab of the Database Connection Properties dialog, select Microsoft Entra MFA as an authentication type.
+2. In Authentication, select Microsoft Entra MFA as an authentication type.

-4. Next to Use common MFA options, select Change Common Options to open the Options dialog.
+5. Click Change Common Options to open the Options dialog.

 Entering the Application ID

-6. To save the changes, select OK.
+7. To save the changes, select OK.

 To use a different Application ID: